tweag/nickel/doc/manual/syntax.md

 Records are key-value storage, or in Nickel terms, field-value storage.
 They are delimited by `{` and `}`, and elements are separated with `,`.
 A field definition is written as `field = value`.
-The fields are strings, but can be written without quotes `"` if they would be valid identifiers.
+The fields are strings, but can be written without quotes `"` if they are valid identifiers.
 Values can be of any type.
 Elements inside a record are unordered.
 Two records can be *merged* together using the operator `&`.
 The reader can find more information about merging in the [section on merging](./merging.md).